-Cytecare’s multidisciplinary approach to cancer care; the Tumour Board- Why is it needed?
+Cytecare’s multidisciplinary approach to cancer care; the Tumor Board- Why is it needed?

-Treatment of Cancer is often a multi-modality approach and may include either one or a combination of surgery, radiation therapy, chemotherapy and/or immunotherapy.
-Unlike other diseases, in cancer management more than one specialist are often involved in the treatment of various phases of the disease trajectory.
+Cancer treatment is often a multi-modality approach and may include either one or a combination of surgery, radiation therapy, chemotherapy and/or immunotherapy.
+Unlike other diseases, in cancer management, more than one specialist is often involved in the treatment of various phases of the disease trajectory.

-Some of the distinct advantages of a multi-disciplinary care include
+Some of the distinct advantages of multi-disciplinary care include

-3. Receiving care in accordance to clinical practice and standard guidelines.
+- Receiving care in accordance with clinical practice and standard guidelines.

 The Cytecare Tumor Board Advantage:

-2. Cytecare is intensely networked with some of the global oncology experts.
-When needed, our tumor board seeks recommendations from specialists across the world via video conferencing so as to access the best clinical opinions which of course, undergo a rigorous review before being implemented.
+- Cytecare is intensely networked with some of the global oncology experts.
+When needed, our tumour board seeks recommendations from specialists across the world via video conferencing so as to access the best clinical opinions which of course, undergo a rigorous review before being implemented.

-3. Our tumor board also consists of Organ-site specialists, depending on the cancer type.
-(Example, Breast Cancer, Head & Neck Cancer).
+- Our tumour board also consists of Organ-site specialists, depending on the cancer type.
+(Example- Breast Cancer, Head & Neck Cancer).
 This allows us to balance the tenets of organ-site focus with standardized guidelines.

 Cytecare’s Tumor Board Members:

-1. Medical Oncologist usually treats cancer using chemotherapy, or other targeted therapies like hormone therapy and immunotherapy.
-This oncologist may also oversee a patient’s general care and co-ordinate treatment with other specialists.
+- Medical Oncologist usually treats cancer using chemotherapy, or other targeted therapies like hormone therapy and immunotherapy.
+This oncologist may also oversee a patient’s general care and coordinate treatment with other specialists.
 A patient is most likely to visit their medical oncologist for long-term regular check-ups.

-2. A surgical oncologist on the other hand is specially trained in removing the tumour and nearby affected tissue during an operation.
-A surgical oncologist may also be called in to perform a biopsy during cancer diagnosis.
+- A surgical oncologist, on the other hand, is specially trained in removing the tumour and nearby affected tissue during an operation.
+A surgical oncologist may also be called in to perform a biopsy during a cancer diagnosis.

-5. A Radiotherapist, may also be known as a Radiation Therapist or a Therapeutic Radiographer, and as the name suggests, work in radiation oncology.
+- A Radiotherapist may also be known as a Radiation Therapist or a Therapeutic Radiographer, and as the name suggests, work in radiation oncology.
 They are the ones who usually plan and administer radiation treatments to cancer patients.
 Certain radiotherapists may also prescribe medications and radiation, interpret tests results, perform follow-ups, reviews, and provide consultations to cancer patients.